TETU-Game/Core/README.md

 # TETU Core

-A 4X game in space, inspired by Stellaris PDX
+A strategy & simulation game in space, inspired by Stellaris PDX

 ## Installation